Caromin/ChauffeurUSv3/README.md

 - Better validation checks before registering.

-- match() need to be placed somewhere else, causing errors.
+- Removed match() from validation check, need to be placed somewhere else, caused errors.

 - Need to update login to display errors when not successful.